rocketbear27/octo-turbo/README.md

 An open-source application!

 **Tip**: When you are running a npm script be sure to use: npm **run** _script_name_

+**Note**: All sections are in order for a full process to deploy this app.

 ```
 > npm run script -s
 ```